vikingair/react-use-sub/README.md

 - No context
 - TypeScript support
 - Flow support
-- Very small package size (513 bytes)
+- Very small package size (< 1kB gzipped)
 - No dependencies
 - Very easy to use
-- Better performance than React-Redux
+- Much better performance than React-Redux
 - Scalability

 Treat-offs:
-- You need React v16.8 or greater
+- You need React v16.8 or greater (hook support)
 - It does not work for class components

 [license-image]: https://img.shields.io/badge/license-MIT-blue.svg